 Police procedurals commonly center on a police investigation (betcha didn’t see that one coming).
 They feature realistic law enforcement work, such as witness interrogation and forensic science, and require a great deal of research to convince seasoned readers of their authenticity.
 Example: Tana French’s Dublin Murder Squad series.

 Noir detective novels

 Most associate “noir” with black-and-white films of cynical gumshoes and femme fatales — but did you know that dark, gritty noir novels came first?
 Their flawed characters and complex plots are renowned for leaving readers in the grey.
 (Did the investigator do the right thing?
 Was the culprit really evil?)
-The mystery may be solved by the end, but the crime itself is rarely so open-and-shut.
+The crime may be solved by the end, but the mystery itself is rarely so open-and-shut.
 Example: The Postman Always Rings Twice by James M. Cain.

 Prefer your detectives a little more clean-cut?
 Check out our guide to reading the Sherlock Holmes books!